 Instead, it’s in the form of content within the post.

-Video are incredibly valuable.
+Videos are incredibly valuable.
 As such, many of these people turn to make small videos and putting them in posts that way.
 This same principle applies to live streams too.